 - CV Skinlabs Body Lotion….I could go on & on!

 You are a true visionary as one of the pioneers of clean beauty.
 What do you think consumers can expect in the next 10 years from this industry and what part do you hope Credo Beauty plays in it?

 Consumer demand for transparency and better ingredients is growing fast.
 There is a wealth of information out there today that empowers people to know what they are consuming.
-The existence of similar parallels in other consumer categories in the industry where sustainability, ethical sourcing, environmental impact and health are already key factors in consumer decision making - food is one obvious example.
-The overall shift to conscientious consumption and healthy lifestyle that is innate to millennials.
+The existence of similar parallels in other consumer categories in the industry where sustainability, ethical sourcing, environmental impact, and health are already key factors in consumer d - food is one obvious example.
+The overall shift to conscientious consumption and a healthy lifestyle is innate to millennials.

 I hope when we see what Credo’s part in this movement is 10 years from now, that we were able to effect real change in regulation.
 I hope that the brands we have partnered with that are working hard to formulate products that are good for humans and our planet are able to scale in a way that makes them accessible to everyone and not called or considered a “niche.”